3-Step Checklist for FDA Approval of your Laser Light Show

 If you want to create a laser light show, you must follow the FDA’s procedures.

-Laser products used for light show purposes are limited to Class IIIa laser projectors with 5 milliwatts of power and a visible wavelength range of 400 to 710 nanometers.
+Laser products used for light show purposes are limited to Class IIIa laser projectors with 5 milliwatts of power and a visible wavelength range of 400-710 nanometers.

 If your laser light show uses Class IIIb and IV lasers, here are the 4 FDA reports you’ll need to file: